Some combinatorial properties of semiselective ideals: Every semiselective coideal contains a selective ultrafilter

 \begin{proof}[Proof of Theorem \ref{semiselcontainsselultra}]

 We work under $V=L$.
 We set up a countable support iteration $\mathbb P_{\omega_2}=(\mathbb P_\alpha, \dot{\mathbb Q}_\alpha : \alpha <\omega_2)$ such that for each $\beta\in S^2_1$

-so at stage $\beta\in S^2_1$, a selective ultrafilter contained in the semiselective coideal named by $\dot{\mathbb Q}_\beta$ is added. \\
+so at stage $\beta\in S^2_1$, a selective ultrafilter contained in the semiselective coideal named by $\dot{\mathbb Q}_\beta$ is added.

-Even is at each step of the iteration we have a model satisfying $\textrm{CH}$, this might not be true for the final model.
-For reasons related to the analysis of certain names for objects in the final model it will be convenient to have that the continuum is $\mathfrak{c} = \omega_2$ in the final model, and we can get this by cofinally iterating with Sacks forcing, which is proper, $\omega^\omega \text{--bounding}$, adds reals and preserves $\textrm{CH}$. \\
+At each step of the iteration we have a model satisfying $\textrm{CH}$, but $\textrm{CH}$ might not hold in the final model.
+For reasons related to the analysis of certain names for objects in the final model it will be convenient to have that $\mathfrak{c} = \omega_2$ in the final model, and we can get this by cofinally iterating with Sacks forcing, which is proper, $\omega^\omega \text{--bounding}$, adds reals, and preserves $\textrm{CH}$ (see \cite[Chapter 23]{Halbeisen}).